gonzalobarbitta/context-flux/README.md

 ### Step 4: Provider

- **Provider** is a HOC that when placed in the root of your react hierarchy, will make the store available to the entire application.
+ **Provider** is a HOC that when placed in the root of your react hierarchy, will make the state available to the entire application.

 ```
 import React, { Component } from 'react';